Erika Karjalahti ’19

 Title: Graduate student at the University of Minnesota

 Augsburg’s faculty members were extremely helpful in preparing me for work.
 They always encouraged me to apply for research opportunities.
-I was even able to publish a paper with Vivian Feng [Augsburg associate professor of chemistry].
+I was even able to publish a paper with Vivian Feng [Augsburg Professor of Chemistry].